miqdadgithub/miqdadgithub/README.md

 # 👋 About Me

 I am a passionate developer and researcher with a strong background in scientific computing, data analysis, and software engineering.
-Currently, I am working on an **N-Body Simulation** project, applying advanced numerical methods and Python/C++ to model complex physical systems.
+Currently, I am working on an **N-Body Simulation** project, applying advanced numerical methods and Python to model complex physical systems.

 ## 🚀 Projects